ArkadiyVoronov/ArkadiyVoronov/README.md

 **Senior QA & DevOps‑oriented Engineer**
 Testing not only features, but **installations, configurations, and the infrastructure** they run on.

-- QA for embedded systems, self‑hosted services, CI/CD.
+- QA for embedded systems, self‑hosted services, and CI/CD.
 - Strong focus on installation/upgrade paths, config validation, and environment reliability.
 - Comfortable from microcontrollers and NVIDIA Jetson to Linux servers and pipelines.